How Do Carrier Proteins Differ From Channel Proteins

 Energy Requirement

 Carrier Proteins: Carrier proteins can mediate both passive and active transport.
 Passive transport by carrier proteins, also known as facilitated diffusion, does not require energy input.
-However, active transport by carrier proteins requires energy to move molecules against their concentration gradient.
+Even so, active transport by carrier proteins requires energy to move molecules against their concentration gradient.
 This energy can come from ATP hydrolysis (primary active transport) or from the movement of another molecule down its concentration gradient (secondary active transport).

 Channel Proteins: Channel proteins mediate only passive transport.
 The movement of ions or small polar molecules through channel proteins is always down their electrochemical gradient and does not require energy input from the cell.